-"Yes, Harry!" she squeaked, "I've liked you for ages, but I'd more or less given up on the idea of you liking me like that."
+"Yes, Harry!" she squeaked, "I've fancied you for ages, but I'd more or less given up on the idea of you liking me like that."

-Harry let out a huge sigh of relief and grinned; then he turned a bit pink, looking a bit embarrassed and confused, as if he had no idea what was supposed to happen next.
+Harry let out a huge sigh of relief and grinned; then he turned a bit pink, looking embarrassed and confused, as if he had no idea what was supposed to happen next.

 "Erm...
 Does... does that mean you're my girlfriend now, then?"